World Darts Championship schedule and order of play

 When is the World Darts Championship?

-The World Darts Championship will be held from 15 December 2023 to 3 January 2024 at Alexandra Palace in London.
+The World Darts Championship are being held from 15 December 2023 to 3 January 2024 at Alexandra Palace in London.

 How to watch the tournament on TV